 The design team used softer fabrics to make the bra, sensitive to not hurt any scar tissuing.
 Also, the pockets were designed so that any size prosthetics could be inserted inside.
 And unlike other sports bras, the Empower has adjustable straps—a huge perk since post-surgery, breasts can vary dramatically in size.

 “Breast cancer is important to so many women in our community, whether they’ve experienced it themselves or someone they know has had it,” says Shekar says.
 “Our mission as a brand is so inspire an active community of women and girls to reach their limitless potential through an active, healthy life.”
-To that point, Athleta has partnered with a Recovery on Water, a Chicago-based rowing club for breast cancer survivors.
-Twelve percent of the bra’s profits will be donated to ROW, representing the 12 percent of women diagnosed with breast cancer each year in the US.
+To that point, Athleta has partnered with a Recovery on Water, a Chicago-based rowing club for breast cancer survivors, which the brand is making a donation to this month.

 Another shopper request Athleta is acting on: a pink sports bra to wear to breast cancer awareness walks and events.
 The Pink Power of She sports bra (which will retail for $54) will also be released August 28—well in advance of those upcoming BCA events.
 Good to know, as you assemble your crew to support all the moms, daughters, sisters, and friends out there who are fighting for their lives.
 (Hello, #squadgoals.)